torizoemitchell/q2-assessment-practice2/README.md

 We have provided you tests to help you build the database migrations, seeds and routes.  *Use them.*

+At the command line type `npm test` to run the tests.

 ### Messages Object

 You need to create routes, seed data and migrations for the following object.